stenionobres/AspNetCoreIdentityLab/README.md

 ### Policy database structure

-Has been shown that each `Permission` of class [Permissions](./AspNetCoreIdentityLab.Api/DynamicAuthorization/Permissions.cs) is used with the [HasPermission](./AspNetCoreIdentityLab.Api/DynamicAuthorization/HasPermissionAttribute.cs) attribute in controllers that needs to be authorized.
+Has been shown that each `Permission` of enum [Permissions](./AspNetCoreIdentityLab.Api/DynamicAuthorization/Permissions.cs) is used with the [HasPermission](./AspNetCoreIdentityLab.Api/DynamicAuthorization/HasPermissionAttribute.cs) attribute in controllers that needs to be authorized.

 These permissions represents policies that will be created dynamically at application runtime.
 After association of resources with Roles or Users the policies ids should be saved on database on tables `AspNetUserClaims` or `AspNetRoleClaims` using the fields named `ClaimValue`.